lnobach/gonrg/README.md

 ## Tested and compatible meters

+The following meters have been verified to be directly compatible:

 - **eBZ DD3**, many variants
   - Power meter, consumption and production (two-direction).
   - Tested with and without extended data (detailed per-phase power).